 BOSTON, MA – November 25, 2019 – Auctions, in quick succession, of American Furniture & Decorative Arts, Historic Arms & Militaria, American Indian & Ethnographic, and Fine Wines & Rare Spirits Art resulted in a $4.6M week for Skinner with over 3,900 registered bidders vying for material across many collecting categories.
-Skinner is recognized as a source for fresh to market estate material.
-Skinner delivered extraordinary pieces that had been carefully acquired for decades by discerning collectors. … Read More
+Skinner is recognized as a source for fresh to market estate material.… Read More

 Tag Archives: American Indian & Ethnographic Art

 MARLBOROUGH, MA – July 5, 2018 – Skinner, Inc. is pleased to announce a Tribal Art online auction, with bidding open through July 11, 2018.
 With a breadth of material spanning the globe; tribal cultures from American Indian, pre-Columbian, African, Oceanic, South-East Asian, and more are available for bidding in an online auction format.